shouldwhat/cpp-callback/README.md

 # dotnet-callback

--. this project explain implements about callback process.
+-. this project explain implements about callback mechanism.

 -.
 Instructions